AgataLiberska/testimonial-slider/README.md

 ### What I learned

+From the get-go, I knew that although this project may seem very simple, parts of it would be quite tricky.
+I knew that I wanted all background images to be completely static on the page, and the content of the testimonials to slide/fade in and out.
+This required thorough planning and quite a few adjustments on the way, but I achieved the planned result.

-Positioning images of bootcamp graduates in a way that was close to the design and looked well on all devices proved to be the most challenging element of this project.
+Positioning images of testimonial authors in a way that was close to the design and looked well on all devices proved to be the most challenging element of this project.
 Eventually, I decided to set the images as background in my CSS.
 To ensure that they would still be accessible to screen reader users, I added `role="img"` and set an `aria-label` to the `<div>` they are on.

+I also wanted to ensure that the slider would keep its functionality no matter how many testimonials were added to it.
+All testimonial data is stored in an array of objects, and to showcase the functionality better, I added a few extra testimonials.

 To animate the slider, I initially used `@keyframes` animations.
 However, this meant that in JavaScript, I repeatedly added and removed classes to achieve the desired effect.
-To simplify this, I decided to skip animations and rely on simple transition, instead.
+To simplify this, I decided to skip animations and rely on simple transitions instead.
 Thanks to this, my code became a lot cleaner and more readable.
 You can see this below: the first code snippet shows initial code, and the second snippet shows the final version.

 ```js
 // this is the initial code, relying on @keyframes animation